-If, when you make a rewards request, you don’t get a confirmation email, make sure you note this date on your calendar by writing it down, or better yet, use the free SurveyPolice Survey Tracker Tool.
+If, when you make a rewards request, you don’t get a confirmation email, make sure you note this date on your calendar by writing it down, taking a screenshot, or better yet, use the free SurveyPolice Survey Tracker Tool.

 Check your spam and log on

 If you requested a digital reward (such as an e-gift card), make sure it didn’t end up in your email spam folder, and make sure you go through your emails slowly; rewards are not always issued by the survey website themselves, and often go through third party rewards processors such as Perks.com, who will appear as the sender.
 Ensure you’re not just skipping over your incentives which are in fact, sitting in your inbox!